Learn to do pull ups – ultimate guide

 How do you add weight to your pull-ups?

 Is your body weight no longer enough?
 If you want to discover how strong you can become, I recommend adding weight and doing weighted pull ups.
-The best way to do this is by purchasing a weight vest or a weight belt.
+The best way to do this is by purchasing calisthenics equipment a weight vest or a dip belt.

 Additional tips for the pull-up